Shared Clinical Workstation Security and Access

 - Switching users takes too long and too many manual steps.
 If one doctor needs to login, but another is logged in, the first doctor has to log out, then the second doctor has to manually re-login to the same shared computer – wasted time.

-- No accountability and so less a sense of security for the computer, patient information that may be displayed, and EHR access.
+- No accountability and so less a sense of security.
+This makes EHR and computer content more vulnerable.

-- Unlocked and unattended shared computers can be accessed by unauthorized personnel.
+- Unauthorized personnel can access unlocked and unattended computers.
 This can lead to HIPAA violations and fines.

 Using common accounts on shared computers.